 How can you get involved: You can help with making audiobooks, teach English, music, or any other subject.
 You can volunteer at their library or help with homework.
 There is no time limitation, nor particular skills are required.

 Who they help: ingenious people and Myanmar refugees.

 How they help: Free Bird Cafe in Chiang Mai is an organic vegetarian and vegan charity cafe established for a love of healthy, whole, local homemade food, coffee and smoothies and to support the work of Thai Freedom House; a language and arts community learning center for Indigenous Peoples and Burmese refugees.

 How can you get involved: visit the cafe and buy some food there.
 All your money goes to support the charity.
 If you’re an expat and have some unwanted household goods, or clothes, you can donate them in the cafe.
 Teach English to the migrants – remember that they need at least 3 months commitment and regular classes.

-How can you get involved: you can donate money or volunteer.
+How can you get involved: you can become a volunteer or make a donation.